Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 1. Insert a Coverage Definition () object using the Define Properties () method.

-2. Select the Basic - Grid page when the Properties Browser opens.
+2. Select the Basic - Grid page in the Properties Browser.

 3. Enter 60 deg in the Max.
-Latitude: field in the Grid Area of Interest frame.
+Latitude field in the Grid Area of Interest frame.

 5. Click Apply to accept your changes and to keep the Properties Browser open.